streamlib/library/README.md

 # Streamlib Library

-A collection of catalogued media streams to be played with the [streamlib](https://github.com/streamlib/streamlib) meta-player
+A collection of curated media streams to be played with the [streamlib](https://github.com/streamlib/streamlib) CLI.

 ## Structure